Renegades Rising: Mouse

 “They are shy.”
 The words held no spike.

-Her heart fluttered and she swallowed against the sudden dryness in her throat.
+Her heart fluttered, and she swallowed against the sudden dryness in her throat.
 Could she have met someone who didn’t lie?
-For the first in a long time, hope warmed her chest.
+For the first time in a long while, hope warmed her chest.

 The two guys looked at each other and shrugged.
 They walked away, leaving him on the corner.